lithnet/access-manager-docs/docs/installation/Installing-the-Access-Manager-Agent-Windows.md

 If your device is not Azure AD joined or registered, you'll need to use a registration key to authentication.

 4. If you are using the agent in Active Directory mode, you'll need to configure the agent via a group policy.
-Follow the [password encryption and history setup guide](/deploying_features/Setting-up-password-encryption-and-history) for the correct process of setting up the relevant group policy settings.
+Follow the [setup guide for Lithnet LAPS for Active Directory](/configuration/Setting-up-Lithnet-LAPS-for-Active-Directory) for the correct process of setting up the relevant group policy settings.
 Agents using AMS directory mode get their password policy from the AMS server, and do not use group policy at all.

 ## Deploying the agent silently
 You can install the MSI packages silently using the following command lines